Wendyfff0616/USYD-Learning-Notes/README.md

 ![Views](https://komarev.com/ghpvc/?username=Wendyfff0616-USYD-Learning-Notes&label=Repository%20Views&color=0e75b6&style=flat&base=3093)

 A comprehensive collection of cheatsheets from my studies at the University of Sydney.

+Cheatsheets are best when you make them yourself, but if you want to cross-check your work, I hope mine will be useful.

+These are the cheatsheets I made over the past years.
+I have learned so much from others' freely shared notes at USYD, so I wanted to give back.

 > 💡 Using these materials in your own repo?
 >
 > This project is shared under **CC BY-NC 4.0**.